johnhw/minforth/README.md

 Derived from [pijFORTHos], in turn based on [_Jonesforth-ARM_](https://github.com/M2IHP13-admin/JonesForth-arm).

 _Jonesforth-ARM_ is an ARM port, by M2IHP'13 class members listed in `AUTHORS`, of _x86 JonesForth_.
+Much of the bare metal code was modified from [dwelch67]'s excellent bare metal tutorials.

-The major difference with pijFORTHos is a much more minimal ASM kernel (just 3k), and no C code.
+The major difference with pijFORTHos is a really minimal ASM kernel (just 3k), and no C code.
 The kernel does *just* enough to bootstrap FORTH.

 ## Instructions